-Bilateral engagement is a critical element of the investment process and is conducted by the investment team at minimum once a year.
+Bilateral engagement is a critical element of the investment process and is conducted by the investment team at minimum on an annual basis.
 Further collaborative engagement with investee companies may occur on an ad-hoc basis.

 The Investment Manager exercises its voting rights in line with the voting policy which follows sustainability principles.